Why less coaching can be better

 Take Ownership

-Motivate yourself
+Motivate Yourself

-Taking the information you have gleaned from self analysis will help you know the best ways to motivate yourself.
-If there are some things you hate practicing then those may be the things you set up to train with your coach.
-Do the things you love on your own because you know it will be easier to get yourself on court.
-You also want to take this time to learn to self motivate.
-The hardest sessions are always the most rewarding but the more you put yourself out of your comfort zone, the more rewarding it will become.
+Taking the information you have gleaned from self analysis will help you learn the best ways to motivate yourself.
+If there are some things you hate practicing, save those things to train with your coach.
+Do the things you love on your own because you know getting yourself on the court will be easier.
+Getting motivated is even harder when you don't have a practice partner.
+But you can still have a great training session.
+Here are some easy ways from top tennis training to practice on your own:

-It's also easier to motivate yourself if you have some kind of structure and goals to work with.
-For example, if you have a regular competitive commitment then it gives you extra reason to step on the court and practice.
-Having some kind of routine such as days in your calendar that are for “tennis” can also help.
+It's also easier to motivate yourself if you have some structure and goals to work with.
+For example, if you have a regular competitive commitment, then it gives you extra reason to step on the court and practice.
+Having some kind of routine such as days in your calendar that are for “tennis,” can also help.
 Setting both short and long term goals can be very useful.
 It might be that you want to enter your city’s yearly tennis tournament and have a set amount of time to work towards it with scheduled in practice matches and other local tournaments.
 Whatever your goals, you can use all of it as a positive way to structure your practice and get the most out of your valuable time.

-Reward yourself
+Reward Yourself

 The question is “How much coaching should I have if I am having alone time too?”.
-In my experience balance is the key: you want an equal distribution of lessons, practice and matchplay.
-For most adults with busy lives it is hard to fit in 3 regular tennis sessions per week, but the ultimate goal would be to have one of each per week.
-If you struggle to make 3 per week then split it over a two week cycle.
-If you have time for more than 3 sessions then that’s a bonus.
-If you are a non competitive player then try to get an equal split of coaching and practice.
+In my experience, balance is the key: you want an equal distribution of lessons, practice, and matchplay.
+For most adults with busy lives, it is hard to fit in 3 regular tennis sessions per week, but the ultimate goal would be to have one of each per week.
+If you struggle to make 3 per week, then split it over a two-week cycle.
+If you have time for more than 3 sessions, then that’s a bonus.
+If you are a noncompetitive player, then try to get an equal split of coaching and practice.

 In Summary